 - Rich Products portfolio,..no but the suitability of product as per customer needs, demands, and expectation

-Tata Motors greatly started to focus on its Product range, Price point, Features, Designing, Style, Customer segment, and Dealer involvement.
+Tata Motors greatly started to focus on its Product range, Price point, Features, Design, Style, Customer segment, and Dealer involvement.

-Tata Motors, a company formally known to have established as the offering of affordable product range, appears to have been drifting away from that image.
-The company now manufactures vehicles for ValuePlus, Premium, and Highend segment in the passenger Vehicle category for medium Middle, and Upper Middle Class, and Affluent income class.
+Tata Motors, a company formally known to have established an offering of affordable product range, appears to have been drifting away from that image.
+The company now manufactures vehicles for ValuePlus, Premium, and High-end segments in the passenger Vehicle category for medium Middle, Upper Middle Class, and Affluent income classes.
 There is no product available for lower and Elite class income class.
 Launching new models for these two income group customers could increase Tata Motor’s market share by 5 to 7%.